Willi Castro Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.
+- The Red Sox pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.40).
+- The Red Sox's 4.38 team ERA ranks 18th among all MLB pitching staffs.

-- The Red Sox rank 20th in baseball in home runs allowed (87 total, 1.2 per game).
+- The Red Sox rank 21st in baseball in home runs given up (91 total, 1.2 per game).

-- Crawford makes the start for the Red Sox, his sixth of the season.
-He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.

-- In his most recent appearance on Tuesday, June 13 against the Colorado Rockies, the right-hander went four innings, allowing four earned runs while surrendering five hits.
+- Garza starts for the first time this season for the Red Sox.

 © 2023 Data Skrive.
 All rights reserved.